guenter/dcos-docs-site/pages/1.12/installing/evaluation/mesosphere-supported-methods/aws/index.md

     mkdir dcos-aws-demo && cd dcos-aws-demo
     ```

 1. Create a file in that folder called `main.tf`, which is the configuration file the Mesosphere Universal Installer will call on each time when creating a plan.
-The name of this file should always be `main.tf`
+The name of this file should always be `main.tf`.

     ```bash
     touch main.tf